EAVE-II/odds-rate-ratio-calculator/README.md

 - Event odds ratio in a matched study
 - Event odds ratio in an unmatched study

+Here, the event rate is the total number of events over the study, divided by the total number of person years.

 ### Funding
 This analysis is part of the Early Assessment of COVID-19 epidemiology and Vaccine/anti-viral Effectiveness (EAVE II) study.
 EAVE II is funded by the Medical Research Council (MR/R008345/1) with the support of BREATHE - The Health Data Research Hub for Respiratory Health [MC_PC_19004], which is funded through the UK Research and Innovation Industrial Strategy Challenge Fund and delivered through Health Data Research UK.
 Additional support has been provided through the Scottish Government DG Health and Social Care.